QuantEcon/lecture-python-programming.myst/lectures/sympy.md

 eq
 ```

-Solving this equation with respect to x gives the same output as solving the expression directly
+Solving this equation with respect to $x$ gives the same output as solving the expression directly

 ```{code-cell} ipython3
 solve(eq, x)